-Sign in with Google, login to your Trust Medium reviewer account or create a reviewer account to share your experience with Review Centre.
+Sign in with Google or quickly create a reviewer account to share your experience with Review Centre.

 John Innes No. 3 compost is no longer worth buying since the justified exclusion of peat.
 I have tried batches from several suppliers and found it consistently full of contaminants like twigs, stones, and straw.
 The texture is problematic; despite breaking up the initial hard lumps, it quickly resets into a dense, mud-like consistency that hinders plant growth.
 A better solution is to create your own mix by combining a multi-purpose compost with topsoil for an ideal growing medium.